 - Work with partners to continually identify response gaps in line with proposed work plan (including geographic coverage and programmatic scope) and seek solutions to fill gaps.
-Advocate with UNFPA as sub-cluster lead to address gaps not yet filled by partners working in close collaboration with SRH surge specialists.
+Advocate with UNFPA as Protection cluster lead to address gaps not yet filled by partners working in close collaboration with SRH surge specialists.

 - Work with partners to develop an inter-agency GBV capacity development strategy that meets the needs and priorities of key national and local stakeholders to facilitate implementation of agreed work plan, including to integrate post-crisis issues if necessary.

 - Revise existing training materials according to local context and ensure partners’ access to relevant training sessions.

-- Support efforts to strengthen the capacity of sub-cluster members on planning and responding to GBV in emergencies and on safe and ethical GBV information management.
+- Support efforts to strengthen the capacity of working group or cluster members on planning and responding to GBV in emergencies and on safe and ethical GBV information management.

-- Ensure all GBV sub-cluster partners and others are aware of relevant policy guidelines, technical standards, and other resource materials (go to www.gbvaor.net for the latest information).
+- Ensure all cluster partners and others are aware of relevant policy guidelines, technical standards, and other resource materials (go to www.gbvaor.net for the latest information).

 - Provide technical support to the development of relevant advocacy and policy documents to address GBV in the context of broader gender inequality issues.